hfinkel/lfort/docs/UsersManual.rst

 Generating a PCH File
 ^^^^^^^^^^^^^^^^^^^^^

-To generate a PCH file using Clang, one invokes Clang with the :option:`-x <language>-header` option.
+To generate a PCH file using LFort, one invokes LFort with the :option:`-x <language>-header` option.
 This mirrors the interface in GCC for generating PCH files:

 .. code-block:: console

   $ gcc -x c-header test.h -o test.h.gch
-  $ clang -x c-header test.h -o test.h.pch
+  $ lfort -x c-header test.h -o test.h.pch

 Using a PCH File
 ^^^^^^^^^^^^^^^^

-A PCH file can then be used as a prefix header when a :option:`-include` option is passed to ``clang``:
+A PCH file can then be used as a prefix header when a :option:`-include` option is passed to ``lfort``:

 .. code-block:: console

-  $ clang -include test.h test.c -o test
+  $ lfort -include test.h test.c -o test

-The ``clang`` driver will first check if a PCH file for ``test.h`` is available; if so, the contents of ``test.h`` (and the files it includes) will be processed from the PCH file.
-Otherwise, Clang falls back to directly processing the content of ``test.h``.
+The ``lfort`` driver will first check if a PCH file for ``test.h`` is available; if so, the contents of ``test.h`` (and the files it includes) will be processed from the PCH file.
+Otherwise, LFort falls back to directly processing the content of ``test.h``.
 This mirrors the behavior of GCC.

 .. note::

-  Clang does *not* automatically use PCH files for headers that are directly included within a source file.
+  LFort does *not* automatically use PCH files for headers that are directly included within a source file.
 For example:

   .. code-block:: console

-    $ clang -x c-header test.h -o test.h.pch
+    $ lfort -x c-header test.h -o test.h.pch
     $ cat test.c
     #include "test.h"
-    $ clang test.c -o test
+    $ lfort test.c -o test

-  In this example, ``clang`` will not automatically use the PCH file for ``test.h`` since ``test.h`` was included directly in the source file and not specified on the command line using :option:`-include`.
+  In this example, ``lfort`` will not automatically use the PCH file for ``test.h`` since ``test.h`` was included directly in the source file and not specified on the command line using :option:`-include`.